LIVING MOVEMENT

 RESEARCH

-The findings of the research into the effects of Living Movement Tai Chi conducted by Jules Pretty over the last few years are out and published!
-The paper appears here in the International Journal of Environmental Research and Public Health.
+The findings of the research into the effects of Living Movement Tai Chi conducted by Jules Pretty in recent years can be found here in the International Journal of Environmental Research and Public Health.

 Subscribe to our monthly newsletter ....